ChrisThePCGeek/tutorials/rancherd-setup-notes.md

-# Setting up an HA Rancher/RKE2 cluster using rancherD**
+# Setting up an HA Rancher/RKE2 cluster using rancherD

 additional config for rancherD https://rancher.com/docs/rancher/v2.x/en/installation/install-rancher-on-linux/rancherd-configuration/

 *Note: need fixed registration address aka external load balancer for HA*

-Note: for a single node setup you don't need the load balancer or the pre-configured .yaml file with token and tls-san options.
-Can skip down to run the installer
+**Note: for a single node setup you don't need the load balancer or the pre-configured .yaml file with token and tls-san options.
+Can skip down to run the installer**

 **Config is below for a sample nginx.conf which can be run in docker or another vm not part of the new cluster**

+---

-## starting up the first node:
+### Starting up the first node:

 Create the path and RancherD config file at /etc/rancher/rke2/config.yaml